tytydraco/yessleep/out/I_live_in_a_lighthouse_and_I_shouldnt_have_opened_the_door_that_night.md

 'Who...who are they?
 I haven't heard of them but it sounds interesting,' I lied.

-'They are divine twin brothers, the sons of Odin.
-Baldur is the God of Light, Hadur is the God of Darkness.
+'They are divine twin brothers, Baldur is the God of Light, Hodur is the God of Darkness.
 Baldur is a beloved God who was always mocked by his jealous brother.
-Hadur believed that humanity fight, destroy, and kill, they are greedy and corrupt and never change.
+Hodur believed that humanity fight, destroy, and kill, they are greedy and corrupt and never change.
 Baldur on the other hand believed that humanity has a good nature inside.
 To prove their point, they agreed they would be willing to die at the hand of a human one day so they would leave the decision to a human based on his morals.
 The one left alive would be set free and leave this island.

 You see, they cannot kill each other.
 They can torture each other, they can inflict wounds and cause physical pain to each other but they will heal and cannot die.
 Neither can they leave the island together.
 It's either one of them or none of them.
 As long as they are on this island, the world is in balance and the duality of good and bad is maintained.
 But of course, there are many other versions of this legend, this is just one of the many.'